Ștefan Foriș: Taking over

 During October 1939 (that is, a month after the start of World War II, and some weeks after Călinescu's assassination by the Guard), Foriș secretly directed Cocea and Gheorghe Vlădescu-Răcoasa toward creating a new pro-communist weekly, Observatorul ("The Observer").
 Though his two friends obtained permission from the Ministry of Propaganda, cascading events prevented the newspaper from ever being launched.
 In early 1940, Stefanov lost his position as PCR general secretary.
 Breiner was assigned as his temporary replacement, but died in March, leaving Foriș as the unofficial PCR leader.
 He resumed his investigation into the spread of "Trotskyism", a charge that was being posthumously leveled against Marcel Pauker.
 Foriș visited his widow, Ana, in her cell prison at Râmnicu Sărat, where he tried to obtain clear evidence that she repudiated Marcel's politics.
 In a negative referral addressed to the Comintern, he recorded that she was being slyly evasive on the topic.

 Faced with such complications and made aware that the PCR was failing to attract the Romanian workers, the Comintern asked for two high-level activists to be sent as party representatives in Moscow; as the first picks, Luca and Ștrul Zighelboim attempted to make their way across the Soviet–Romanian border in Bukovina.
 They were apprehended by the Romanian Border Police and jailed at Cernăuți.
 These events prompted Foriș and Teohari Georgescu to take over the mission, by crossing into Soviet territory during May.
 This was just ahead of a Soviet ultimatum that resulted in Romania's cession of Bessarabia and northern Bukovina.
-From 22 May the interim leadership of the PCR most likely went to another duo, formed by Chișinevschi and Gavrilă Birtaș.
+From 22 May the interim leadership of the PCR most likely went to another duo, formed by Chișinevschi and Gavril Birtaș.
 According to Apostol, it was still Foriș who dictated the party line, especially by advising all PCR men who wished to serve the cause to simply emigrate into the Soviet Union—resulting in another mass desertion from party ranks.